brunerd/shef/README.md

 ```

 ### A Note on `zsh` and default `echo` behavior
 Watch out for `zsh` and ANSI-C quote style.
-By default `zsh` echo processes escaped text, the same as if `echo -e` was invoked.
-When using ANSI-C (aka Dollar sign quoting), it represents the actual data, no further processing is necessary.
-You don't want to **double** process the results, to ensure this is the case, always use `echo -E $'...'` for ANSI-C quotes.
+By default `zsh` echo processes escaped text, the same as if `echo -e` was invoked in `bash`.
+When using ANSI-C (aka Dollar sign quoting), that represents the actual data, no further processing is necessary.
+You don't want to **double** process the results, to ensure this is the case, always use `echo -E $'...'` for ANSI-C quotes in `zsh`.
 For example:
 ```
 #-E keeps the solidus in this\that from being processed, the tab after that needs no help
 % echo -E $'this\\that\ttab'
 this\that     tab

-#zsh echo processes escapes by default unlike bash and other shells
+#zsh echo processes escapes by default unlike bash and other shells, it eats the \t and leaves only hat
 % echo $'this\\that\ttab'
 this	    hat	   tab
 ```